evitikai/academic-kickstart/content/authors/admin/_index.md

 interests:
 - Social evolution
 - Behavioural ecology
 - Early life effects
 - Social effects on health and ageing

 education:
  - PhD in Evolutionary biology.
 Thesis: Causes and consequences of inbreeding in the ant Formica exsecta
     institution: University of Helsinki
     year: 2010
-  - MSc in Ecology and evolution. year: 2006
+  - MSc in Ecology and evolution
+    institution: University of Helsinki
+    year: 2006

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the